OSGConnect/OUTDATED-tutorial-fsurf/README.md

 ##  Anonymize Images

 Since OSG resources are not HIPPA compliant, the MRI images must be deidentified and defaced on your local machine before being used.
 You can use a local `FreeSurfer` installation to prepare your scans.
-First, on your local machine import your image by running
+First, on your local machine import into FreeSurfer your image by running

       $ recon-all -subject SUBJECT -i PATH_TO_MGZ_INPUT_FILE